 Why have my teeth become discoloured?

 With the amount of processed foods and drinks in our diets that contain colours and sugars, it’s easy for teeth to become discoloured.
-Here are the most common reasons for teeth discolouration.
+Here are the most common causes for teeth discolouration:

 - Red wine